TomKeyte/lilDoro/README.md

+# lil'Doro
 [Example](https://tomkeyte.github.io/lilDoro/)

-lil'Doro is a pomodoro timer app built with React
+lil'Doro is a pomodoro timer app built with React and uses the canvas API to draw a scrolling timer.

-ironically, I sat down and bashed most of this out in a day, not in little 25 minute stints....
+...
+Ironically, I sat down and bashed most of this out in a day, not in little 25 minute stints....